Ranjita08/git-github/README.md

 evoiso-development=> SELECT DATE_PART(year, capture_date::date) AS year, DATE_PART(month, capture_date::date) AS month, COUNT(*) FROM statuses WHERE balancing_authority = 'PJM' AND market_data_type = 'dah' GROUP BY 1, 2 ORDER BY 1, 2;
 ```

+## To-Do
+- Capture data for ISONE for different market data types.

 ## Contributing

 - Clone/fork it